 The Appellants raise concerns that the project's access to Palmetto Avenue provides those entering the roadway very little warning of traffic northbound due to existing heritage trees lining the road and the ledge-like elevation of the right-of-way.
-Further, the Appellants assert that "the traffic on Palmetto Avenue is fairly heavy at times with large semis carrying garbage and other smaller trucks using Palmetto Avenue to reach the Mussel Rock refuse transfer station in Daly City."
-Because of these facts, the Appellants assert that the City did not adequately analyze the traffic hazards to the project's residents, other pedestrians, cyclists and drivers using Palmetto Avenue.
+Further, the Appellants assert that the traffic on Palmetto Avenue is fairly heavy at times with large semis carrying garbage and other smaller trucks using Palmetto Avenue to reach the Mussel Rock refuse transfer station in Daly City.
+The Appellants further assert that the City did not adequately analyze the traffic hazards to the project's residents, other pedestrians, cyclists and drivers using Palmetto Avenue.
 The Appellants also assert that although the parking provided in the proposed project design meets the requirements in the zoning code, the number provided "in practical terms" is inadequate - because the project only provides one stall per unit and one guest space for all four units (five in total) - and insufficient as the units may accommodate more than one driving adult.
-In the aforementioned July 30, 2015 letter from the Applicants (see Exhibit 9), they assert that their project is so small that it will only generate only 1 AM and 1 PM peak hour trip.
-Further, Applicants state that the project provides adequate sight stopping distance at the proposed driveway and therefore will have negligible impacts to traffic safety.
+In the aforementioned July 30, 2015 letter from the Applicants (see Exhibit 8), the Applicants assert that their project is so small that it will only generate only one AM-peak and one PM-peak hour trip a day.
+Further, the Applicants state that the project provides adequate sight stopping distance at the proposed driveway and therefore will have negligible impacts to traffic safety.
 Finally, regarding the adequacy of parking provided, the Applicants state that the project meets the City of Pacifica's off-street parking requirements, there are over 90 street parking spots in the area and it is rare to see more than 4 of these spots being utilized; therefore the parking provided onsite is more than adequate.

 In terms of the hazards created by the project's impacts to traffic on Palmetto Avenue, the LCP offers limited guidance on the requirements to consider such hazards when designing proposed development.
-Though not a specific policy, in the section of the LCP that discusses this neighborhood, "Fairmont West," there is a discussion of traffic constraints in this area (see LCP page C-21).
+Though not a specific policy, in the section of the LCP that discusses this neighborhood, "Fairmont West," there is a discussion of traffic constraints in this area.
 Specifically, the LCP says "any significant increase in the number of vehicles resulting from intensified commercial or additional residential development in the vicinity of Manor Drive, or along Palmetto Avenue, should be accompanied by traffic studies which anticipate peak hour traffic impacts on the intersection."
 The discussion goes on to state, "residential development in Fairmont West shall not occur without resolution of traffic impacts which could adversely affect the viability of access related and visitor-serving commercial development in the area."
-Further, LCP Policy C-106 requires that public roadways within coastal neighborhoods be designed to be compatible with the scale, intensity and character of the neighborhood.
+Further, LCP Policy requires that public roadways within coastal neighborhood (see LCP Sections 'Fairmont West - Traffic' and 'Plan Conclusions - Community Scale and Design', below).